camfort/camfort.github.io/oopsla17/artifact.md

                      stencil (forward(depth=1, dim=1)) :: a

-10. From the output we can see that the code behaviour has been inferred to be forward rather than centered and so an error is returned.
+10. From the output we can see that the code behaviour has been inferred as "forward" rather than "centered" and so a verification error is returned.

 ### Navier (Section 1 of the paper)